 Designing breathtaking jewellery for over 30 years and with an eponymous brand that is one of the go-tos in Auckland for high-end finery, Brent Sutcliffe is an expert in the art of adornment.
 Often asked to create special, one-off pieces for his Sutcliffe Jewellery clients, here he tells us everything we need to know about the bespoke process (including some of the most extravagant custom pieces he’s ever created).

-How many customers do you have who want bespoke pieces made? (as opposed to those who don’t).
-Customers wanting bespoke pieces would comprise about 70% of our overall client base.
+How many customers do you have who want bespoke pieces made?
+Customers wanting bespoke pieces would comprise about 70 percent of our overall client base.

 What are the kinds of bespoke requests you get asked for the most?
 Are there any trends you’re noticing?
 Most of the bespoke requests we get are for rings — New Zealanders love rings.
 Probably more engagement rings than anything else.
 Large elaborate dress rings I think people prefer to see up close in real life rather than deciding to buy from a 2D design.
 Although there a few that do and are blown away by how much more beautiful the real thing is compared to the painting we do for them when we finalise the design.
 In terms of trends, we are seeing a lot of rose gold, platinum and engagement ring upgrades to include much larger diamonds.

 What is the process of designing a custom piece?
 Is it better for clients to come with an idea of exactly what they want?
 Or is it easier when the starting point is more conceptual?
 If we are starting from scratch is always good for the client to know what they like…or don’t like.
 We need some kind of brief in order to make something the customer loves.
 But just a concept is fine and we will ask questions and have them try on what we carry in store to get a more specific idea of the direction.